 The Mysterious Name of 'Warrimoo'

 Thus, in the Warrimoo Historians’ quest to establish the origins of the name ‘Warrimoo’, the year 1918 looms as significant, for reasons that shall become clear later.
 One thing is for sure, after consultation with local people, ‘Warrimoo’ is not a Darug or Gundangarra word.
-After perusal of the available literature, it is most likely not an Aboriginal word, either.
+After perusal of the available literature, it may well be an Aboriginal word, but from another district.

 To be fair, it is even unclear (at this point) whether Arthur Rickard actually proffered ‘Place of the Eagle’ or ‘Eagle’s Nest’ as the definition of the word ‘Warrimoo’.
 In his initial promotion extolling Warrimoo as ‘the box seat’, the phrase ‘The Eagle’s Nest’ is simply bracketed underneath.
 The intention may feasibly have been that Warrimoo was the name of a place where eagles frequent—which was indeed the case for some time, owing to the amount of dead stock and road-kill along the sides of the Highway and the prevalence of carrion eaters at various points along the way.
 In other words, the place name and the existence of eagles there may have been coincidental.